MeeraSharma/EE-1/docs/index.md

 F-statistic: 928.5 on 7 and 607 DF,  p-value: < 2.2e-16
 ```

 Based on the output, Relative Compactness, Surface Area, Wall Area, Overall Height, and Glazing Area are used to refine the model.
-The new model is then validated using the remaining 20% of the data (R-squared = 0.92).
+The new model is then validated using the remaining 20% of the data.
 The figure below shows how the predicted heating loads (on the validation dataset) compare to the actual heating loads.

 ![HL](https://raw.githubusercontent.com/MeeraSharma/Residential-Energy-Efficiency.github.io/master/docs/Basic%20Linear%20Regression_HL.PNG)

 ### Cooling Load

 The same process of model building and refinement is used for the Cooling Load.
-The variables chosen are: Relative Compactness, Surface Area, Wall Area, Overall Height, and Glazing Area (R-squared = 0.89).
+The variables chosen are: Relative Compactness, Surface Area, Wall Area, Overall Height, and Glazing Area.
 The figure below compares the predicted cooling loads with the actual cooling loads of the validation dataset.

 ![CL](https://raw.githubusercontent.com/MeeraSharma/Residential-Energy-Efficiency.github.io/master/docs/Basic%20Linear%20Regression_CL.PNG)

-#### Summary
+#### Model Statistics

 Models | Multivariate Regression
 -------|------------------|